FarmBot-Docs/farmbot-software/v14/The-FarmBot-Web-App/sequences/building-a-sequence.md

 |<i class='fa fa-arrows-v'></i>|Clicking and dragging will allow you to drag and drop the step to another location in the sequence.
 Just clicking will show a popup with <i class='fa fa-arrow-circle-up'></i> and <i class='fa fa-arrow-circle-down'></i> icons.
 Clicking one of these will move the step up or down one position in the sequence.
 These controls are especially useful when using a touchscreen that doesn't work with drag-and-drop functionality.
 |<i class='fa fa-font'></i>|Clicking toggles between the fancy and basic text editors for certain fields.
 |<i class='fa fa-code'></i>|Clicking toggles between the default view of the command and the raw code version of the command.
 Only available if the **VIEW CELERSCRIPT** sequence editor option is set to <span class="fb-peripheral-on">YES</span>.
+|<i class='fa fa-exclamation-triangle'></i>|Clicking will show any warnings or problems with the currently configured step.

 # Step 5: Name each step